Arrabonae/openai_DDDQN/README.md

 ## Results
 There are three metrics which I used to monitor the performance of the Agent:
-1. The Softmax action selection (Boltzmann score, "Epsilon '' on the left y axis below) shows what was the exploration rate during training.
+1. The Softmax action selection (Boltzmann score, "epsilon" on the left y axis below) shows what was the exploration rate during training.
 This Doesn't mean that the Agent selected a random action at the beginning of the training session, but it shows how many times the Agent chooses other than the most-optimal Action.
 2. Scores: in Pong the maximum score is 21 points, while the lowest score one can receive is -21.
 3. Loss: As part of the double architecture, I sat the weight-share between Primary network and Target network to 10,000 steps.
 As we can see on the Loss values, this frequency proven helpful to minimize the Loss.